 Tampa Divorce Attorneys

-What to Expect in your Tampa Divorce Process
+What to Expect in your Divorce Process

 It is difficult to fully understand the divorce process until it actually begins and when you go through the process of it.
 Most people do not contemplate divorce when getting married.
 Unfortunately, during marriage, emotional, economical, and trust issues occur which cannot be contemplated at the time of marriage.
-The Tampa divorce attorneys at All Family Law Group will provide you with information to assist you in knowing your rights as to your children, assets and debt division, and possibly alimony/support depending on your individual circumstances.
+The Tampa divorce lawyers at All Family Law Group will provide you with information to assist you in knowing your rights as to your children, assets and debt division, and possibly alimony/support depending on your individual circumstances.

 We provide empathetic, caring, committed assistance tailored to your individual circumstances and we will guide you through the process of divorce as it is a process and negotiation.
 Most cases will be resolved through a marital settlement agreement or a mediation agreement resulting in an uncontested final hearing where these agreements will be incorporated into and enforceable by a final judgment.